ameliachapman11/first-game/README.md

-# tic-tac-toe
+# picnic-tac-toe

-Picnic Tac Toe: A picnic themed twist on Tic Tac Toe using Pygame
+Picnic Tac Toe: A picnic themed twist on Tic Tac Toe using Pygame.
+A face-off between sandwiches and apples!